ajojacobabraham/obsidian/my vault/May 2021/Economics for Finance/C3 Money Market/U1 the concept of money demand.md

 1. enbling the possibility of split up of sale and purchase to two different points of time rather than being simultaneous and
 2. being a hedge against uncertainty

+thus demand for money also involves precautionary motive in cambridge approach How much money will be demanded depends upon the